Test & Treat

 Q: How do I complete the Specimen Collection Assessments portion of the program?

 This portion of the training will be completed remotely and under the supervision of a healthcare professional who administers these procedures within his/her normal scope of practice.
 This healthcare professional can be someone from within your organization, a colleague or a friend.
-Due to the newness of this certification in the State of Florida it is likely this person will not be a pharmacist.
+Due to the newness of this certification, it is likely this person will not be a pharmacist.
 Any trained medical professional who provides these services can oversee the technique assessment.
-Please contact us if you want to verify if the accessor is eligible to review.
+Please contact us if you want to verify if the assessor is eligible to review.

 Q: Does the Specimen Collection Demonstration assessments occur on the same day, or can we complete that later?